t3rmian/devpot/content/posts/collections/en/2023-01-08-intellij-oracle-small-blob-export.md

 ## Summary

-The final implementation of the extractor can look as follows:
+The final implementation of the small BLOB data extractor can look as follows:

 ```groovy
 /*